School and further education

 Leaving school and planning for the future

-Leaving school can be an exciting time of moving on to new experiences such as further education, employment or recreation and developing new skills.
+Leaving school can be an exciting time of moving on to new experiences such as further education, employment or recreation.

-National Disability Coordination Officer (NDCO) program helps to make employment and further education services more accessible to people with disability.
+National Disability Coordination Officer (NDCO) program helps make employment and further education services more accessible to people with disability.
+The Program also informs people with disability about their post-school options and supports.

-The Australian Disability Clearinghouse on Education and Training has resources and information if you're thinking of post-secondary school education.
+The Australian Disability Clearinghouse on Education and Training has resources and information if you are considering post-secondary school education.

 Studying at TAFE